 Federated learning (FL) usually aggregates all local models to a single global model.
 However, this single-center aggregation is fragile under heterogeneity.
 In contrast, we consider FL with multiple centers to better capture the heterogeneity by assigning nodes to different centers so only similar local models are aggregated.
 Consider two extreme cases for the number of centers, $K$: (1) when $K=1$, it reduces to the FedAvg with a single global model, which cannot capture the heterogeneity and the global model might perform poorly on specific nodes; (2) When $K=m$, the heterogeneity problem can be avoided by assigning each node to one global model.
 But the data on each device used to update each global model can be insufficient and thus we lose the main advantage of FL.
 Our goal is to find a sweet point between these two cases to balance the advantages of federated averaging and the degradation caused by underlying heterogeneity.

 Learning one unique model for each node has been discussed in some recent FL studies for better personalized models.
-They focus on making a trade-off between shared knowledge and professionalisation.
-The personalising strategy either applies fine-tuning of the global model \cite{zhao2018federated} for each node, or only updates a subset of personalised layers for each node \cite{arivazhagan2019federated,liang2020think}, or deploys a regularisation term in the objective \cite{deng2020adaptive,dinh2020personalized,hanzely2020federated}.
+They focus on making a trade-off between shared knowledge and personalizing.
+The personalizing strategy either applies fine-tuning of the global model \cite{zhao2018federated} for each node, or only updates a subset of personalized layers for each node \cite{arivazhagan2019federated,liang2020think}, or deploys a regularization term in the objective \cite{deng2020adaptive,t2020personalized,hanzely2020federated}.
 In contrast, Multi-center FL in this paper mainly focuses to address the heterogeneity challenge by assigning nodes to different global models during aggregation.
-But it can be easily incorporated in these peronalization strategies.
+But it can be easily incorporated in these personalization strategies.
 In the following, we will start from the problem setting for the the vanilla FL, and then elucidate our motivation of improving FL's tolerance to heterogeneity by multi-center design.